samuelbalogh/aws-cert-dva-c01/README.md

 https://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html

+### S3 Select

+Enables applications to retrieve only a subset of data from an object by using simple SQL expressions.

+As an example, let’s imagine you’re a developer at a large retailer and you need to analyze the weekly sales data from a single store, but the data for all 200 stores is saved in a new GZIP-ed CSV every day.
+Without S3 Select, you would need to download, decompress and process the entire CSV to get the data you needed.
+With S3 Select, you can use a simple SQL expression to return only the data from the store you’re interested in, instead of retrieving the entire object.

 ## AWS Cognito

 ### Streams

 Amazon Cognito Streams gives developers control and insight into their data stored in Amazon Cognito.
 Developers can now configure a Kinesis stream to receive events as data is updated and synchronized.
 Amazon Cognito can push each dataset change to a Kinesis stream you own in real time.

 ## Kinesis